5 STEPS TO CREATING A CHATBOT PERSONALITY THAT MATCHES YOUR BRAND

 Here’s a list of traits to consider for your bot:

-There are plenty of other personality traits to choose from.
+There are plenty of other character traits to choose from.
 The most important thing is to make sure that the traits you decide on are linked to your company’s brand.

 Be careful not to get carried away here.
 Don’t just give your bot a witty personality if that’s not what your brand or who your customer is.